 Wirex charges a £1/month maintenance fee to keep the account open.
 You do NOT need this.
 If you want to completely ignore this, it won’t impact your ability to buy Bitcoin (BTC) with a debit card.

 However, you’re not able to sell Bitcoin (BTC) back to Wirex without having one of their own debit cards.

 Want to learn more about Wirex 3.0?
 Check out my hands-on Wirex review.

 Other Supported Cryptocurrencies

 In addition to Bitcoin (BTC), you can also buy the following cryptocurrencies with a debit or credit card on Wirex:

 - Dai (DAI)

-I stumbled upon this when checking BittyBot and thought that there must be hidden fees somewhere.
+I stumbled across Wirex and thought that their rates were too good to be true.
+I knew that there MUST be hidden fees somewhere.

-Wirex genuinely seems like the easiest and cheapest way to buy bitcoin with a debit card in the UK.
+But there wasn’t.
+Wirex genuinely seems like the easiest and cheapest way to buy Bitcoin (BTC) with a debit card in the UK.